TaitoUnited/full-stack-template/README.md

 You can run unit tests also in local environment with the `taito unit [CONTAINER]` command, for example `taito unit: client`.

-> NOTE: You can execute also browser and api tests using the same 'unit test' mechanism if you just mock the required APIs or DAOs so that the whole test can be run within one container.
+> You can execute also browser and api tests using the same 'unit test' mechanism if you just mock the required APIs or DAOs so that the whole test can be run within one container.

 ### Integration and end-to-end tests